3 Steps to Break into Travel Writing

 so concerned about how to get hotel rooms "comped," sweet

-magazine article deals, and how to write the perfect query
+magazine article deals or press trips, and how to write

-letter that they forget the most essential ingredient to
+the perfect query letter that they forget the most essential

 Before you even consider anything else,